Research Degree Student

-Previously (2011-2018), I was the lead epidemiologist for the International Rescue Committee (IRC), supporting humanitarian programmes worldwide.
-I have a Masters of Health Science from Johns Hopkins School of Public Health and was an FETP fellow with the Canadian Field Epidemiology Program of the Public Health Agency of Canada.
-I continue to work with IRC, the World Health Organization, and humanitarian organizations.
+Previously, I was the lead epidemiologist for the International Rescue Committee (IRC), supporting humanitarian programmes worldwide.
+I trained as an FETP fellow with the Canadian Field Epidemiology Program of the Public Health Agency of Canada.

 I am pursuing a PhD supervised by Francesco Checchi and John Edmunds where I focus on the mathematical modelling and evaluation of targeted interventions for cholera outbreaks (see doi.org/10.1016/S1473-3099(20)30479-5).
 The work is generously supported by a Doctoral Foreign Study Award from the Canadian Institutes of Health Research.